jameslnewell/tradie-v4/packages/tradie/doc/Why.md

 # Why

-Projects are created from many different tools and technologies.
+We use many different tools and technologies in a project.
 Setting up a new project from scratch is slow, manual and error prone.
 Getting all the pieces to work together, and in the optimal configuration is difficult and can take weeks to months of experimentation and learning.